Highlights

 Use Case 3.
 POS Authorization for Small Business Owners

-In this context, the Hideez Authentication Service is applicable to nearly all businesses.
+In this context, the Hideez Workforce Identity is applicable to nearly all businesses.
 This includes shops, restaurants, salons, and a long list of other small companies.
 Employees of small businesses would use standard handheld mobile POS devices.